nats-io/nats-general/architecture/DESIGN.md

 - Rate limiting
 - Durable Subscriptions

 This means NATS streaming complements core NATS to provide a richer feature set, and while performance is always a strong consideration, NATS streaming features may be added at the expense of raw performance when compared to core NATS.
-To generalize, features that are not provided in core NATS due to design principals may be added to NATS streaming.
+To generalize, message persistence related features that are not provided in core NATS due to design principals may be added to NATS streaming.

 In discussion of these design features, we’ve outlined the values we apply to design decision.
 That being said, we certainly don’t want to dissuade contributions or raising of issues that will help in the continued evolution of NATS.
 If there is a feature in either component you’d like to see, please open an issue for discussion.